TheBillCollector96/eTalente-RestFullAPI/README.md

 2. Check test coverage reports (if configured).

+3. Postman can also be used as an alternative to test the endpoints of the api

 ### Technologies Used in Testing
 - **JUnit**: Unit testing framework.
 - **Mockito**: For mocking dependencies during tests.